INSPIRE-5Gplus Workshop on Accountability and Liability for 5G and Beyond

 A round-table discussion with the speakers, moderated by Gürkan Gür, concluded the workshop.
 The panel discussed questions like: What is the major challenge for multi-party liability management?
 Who has to manage liability between parties?
 And what would be nice to have for multi-party liability management?
 While the speakers provided knowledgeable answers to these questions, many aspects of liability management require still plenty of research and multi-disciplinary discussion.
 In view of the growing economic and societal importance of 5G applications and services, finding technical and regulatory, and legal solutions for the topics highlighted at the workshop will be of high importance for the success of 5G and 6G.

-Further information is available on the workshop page.
+Further information, including the presentation slides, is available on the workshop page.